Halo-Lab/angular-getform/projects/ng-getform/README.md

 ### Input accepts parameters

 - required `control : FormControl` variable to control input  value (new FormControl(yourValue : string)).
 Actually you can use all the methods that are avalilable with [FormControl](https://angular.io/api/forms/FormControl).
-- required `inputId` unique name of an input field;
+- require `inputId` unique name of an input field;
 - optional `label : string` the label of an input;
 - optional `placeholder : string` input placeholder (by default equal to `label`);
 - optional `validator : { type: string, message: string, value?: string | number }[]`  - the array of objects in the form of {type: validation type , message: text for unvalid tooltip, value?: for max, min, maxLength, minLength, pattern validators}.